HomeCampsIndianapolis Art Center Summer Camps

 What accommodations are made for campers with special needs?

 We will work with families to discuss and determine what sort of accommodations may be needed for individual campers.
-Families can provide pertaining information during the registration process or contact our Camp Director to provide more information.
+Families are encouraged to contact our camp director to provide more information.
+They may also provide pertinent information during the registration process.

 Where is the Indianapolis Art Center located?

-The Indianapolis Art Center is located in the heart of Broad Ripple where campers work in professional studios, visit the art galleries, and explore the ArtsPark, 9.5 acres with sculptures overlooking the White River.
-For families in the Fishers area, Fishers Parks is partnering with us again this summer to bring you a new set of art camps.
-The Hillside Art Center, on the near east side, will also be active with summer art camps.
+The Indy Art Center is located in the heart of Broad Ripple where campers work in professional studios, visit the art galleries, and explore the ArtsPark, 9.5 acres with sculptures overlooking the White River.
+For families in the Fishers area, the NEW Fishers Art Center is set to open in June at the new Fishers Arts and Municipal Complex with brand new state of the art professional studios.

 IAC-Summer Camp-013